 - Mammals.
 I know I didn’t eat mammals before but it’s worth noting that I would remove them from my cancer diet even if I did.

 - Dairy and Eggs.
-I’m open to pasture-raised eggs in moderation but don’t have access to them here in Hong Kong.
+I’m open to organic, pasture-raised eggs in limited amounts but don’t have access to them here in Hong Kong.
+Edit: Now that lorlatinib has skyrocketed my cholesterol, eggs are off the menu, anyway.

 - Alcohol.
 I hope someday to enjoy a glass of red wine on special occasions but for now I can tell alcohol does more harm than good.
 I have just as much fun with Brad hanging at a bar drinking sparkling water.

 - Grains & Legumes.
-I have some Ezekiel bread buried in the freezer for post-radiation when I can’t keep anything else down but it’s for emergency use only.
 I’ve been avoiding all grains and don’t see them having a role in my diet in the future.
-Perhaps I’ll eat small amounts of sprouted legumes someday but for now lentils, beans, and peanuts are all off the menu,
+Perhaps I’ll eat small amounts of sprouted legumes someday but for now lentils, beans, and peanuts are all off the menu.

 What I eat in very limited amounts